bernardtse/leaflet-challenge/README.md

 ### Part 2
 1. Make sure python is installed.
-2. Navigate to the `Leaflet-Part-2/` folder on the terminal:
+2. Navigate to the `Leaflet-Part-2/` folder in the terminal:
    ```
    cd Leaflet-Part-2
    ```
-3. On your terminal, type the following command to activate the HTTP server:
+3. In your terminal, type the following command to activate the HTTP server:

    ```
    python -m http.server
    ```
 4. Navigate to http://localhost:port in your local web browser.
-The port number (default: 8000) is displayed on the terminal.
+The port number (default: 8000) is displayed in the terminal.
 - Alternatively, you can run the page directly on https://bernardtse.github.io/leaflet-challenge/Leaflet-Part-2

 ## 4. Screenshots